7,100,000 pageviews

-Traditionally, courts have not recognized the battered-wife syndrome as a valid defense in homicide trials in which a battered wife kills her abusive husband at time when she is not being attacked.
-To successfully employ self-defense in a homicide case, the defendant must prove by a preponderence of the evidence that deadly force was necessary to avoid the imminent threat of serious bodily injury or death.
-Under standard self-defense rationale, the careful planning and execution of an abusive husband's death is first-degree murder.
-(Crime historians believe that before the science of toxicology, wives were able to dispatch abusive husbands by slowly poisening them to death.)
+Traditionally, courts have not recognized the battered-wife syndrome as a valid defense in homicide trials in which a battered wife kills her abusive husband at a time when she is not being attacked.
+To successfully employ self-defense in a homicide case the defendant must prove by a preponderance of the evidence that deadly force was necessary to avoid the imminent threat of serious bodily injury or death.
+Under standard self-defense rationale the careful planning and execution of an abusive husband's death is first-degree murder.
+(Crime historians believe that before the science of toxicology wives were able to dispatch abusive husbands by slowly killing them with arsonic.)

 CASES